hisubram/mobilefoundation/android_jsonstore.md

 #### Push changes
 {: #push-changes }
 To push changes to an adapter, call the `findAllDirtyDocuments` to get a list of documents with modifications and then use `WLResourceRequest`.
-After the data is sent and a successful response is received make sure you call `markDocumentsClean`.
+After the data is sent and a successful response is received make sure, you call `markDocumentsClean`.

 ```java
 WLResponseListener responseListener = new WLResponseListener() {